 Wikis are predominantly used for collaborative work.
 Users can collectively create and modify an online web document together from inside Learning Space.
-A wiki can be identified by the interwoven square:
+A Wiki can be identified by the interwoven square icon.

-When you enter a wiki you will be presented with a description of the activity and the Wiki navigation.
-Links (shown in blue on the left side of the screen allow you to navigate to additional pages.
+When you enter a Wiki you will be presented with a description of the activity and the Wiki navigation.
+Links are shown in blue on the left side of the screen allow you to navigate to additional pages.
 Our example Wiki from the 'Pattern Cutting Tutorials' features an entry on pattern cutting, demonstrating how to measure and cut a back panel.
 By clicking on the 'Back Panel' link the associated page will open.

-You can add, edit or amend any wiki entry you have access to.
-Underneath the Search Wiki section are four tabs.
+You can add, edit or amend any Wiki entry you have access to.
+Underneath the Search Wiki section are a number of tabs.

 Selecting the Edit tab will allow you to amend the current page.

-From here you can use the text box to add additional content to the relevant wiki page.
+From there you can use the text editor to add additional content to the relevant wiki page.

 To create additional pages which you can link to from this text, you will first need to identify the required area for linking.
-This is done by placing a pair of square brackets [[ ]] around the word/s or phrase.
-For example, if you wanted to create a page on cumulus clouds you would need to identify this word within the original text.
+This is done by placing a pair of square brackets [[ ]] around the desired word/s or phrase.
+For example, if you wanted to create a page on 'More Help' you would need to identify this word within the original text.

 Once you are happy with the text click Save.